 1. Medical Indications

 Mrs. S had presented with multiple co- morbids and an acute illness.
 Her chances of perforation of the gut were high.
-A discussion at that point with her about her preferences as well as her chances of recovery should a perforation occur was indicated.
+A discussion at that point, with her about her preferences as well as her chances of recovery should a perforation occur, was indicated.
 Some features of this case are discussed as follows.
 Elderly patients are high risk due to frailty as well as coexistent diseases.
 When elderly patients present for emergency surgery they often have poorer outcomes than their younger counterparts.
 It is a known fact that the most important factors independently associated with the highest risk of death in the very elderly (above 85 years) are: the severity of illness, impaired level of consciousness and infection, as is seen in Mrs. S’s case.
 Risk assessment and clinical decision making is based on chances of survival and patient preferences.(3) A recent literature review found the overall evidence base informing perioperative acute care for the elderly to be limited.
 (4) Frail and elderly individuals admitted for emergency surgery to the ICU are likely to need life support in terms of dialysis and mechanical ventilation.
 (5)

 Mrs. S’s advanced age and presence of co-morbids predispose her to multiple complications of ICU care.
 Without her present acute predicament her chances of a long and healthy life are also severely limited.
 It is unknown whether she has been regularly followed by a General Practitioner (GP) or Primary care physician who in this case could have optimized her medically.
 She suffers from debilitating chronic diseases which can affect the present prognosis if not controlled.
 Good integrated care as rendered by a Primary care physician who knows the patient well over the years and perhaps has also discussed with the patient her long and short term health preferences can be invaluable in such cases.
 (6) These physicians can also be a bridge to acute care when such patients suffer an acute decompensation requiring the help of other disciplines.
 Had Mrs. S seen such a doctor previously, he or she could have liaised with the surgery team to guide them regarding her prior health status, her medical condition as well as the extent of care she would have desired.